CP NewsAlert: Carney to join Smith for Alberta oil pipeline update in Calgary today

 *Your next Free Press subscription payment will increase by $1.00 and you will be charged $20.95 plus GST for four weeks.
 After four weeks, your payment will increase to $24.95 plus GST every four weeks.

-It is tied to progress on a major carbon capture network by the province’s biggest oil producers.
+The agreement is tied to progress on a major carbon capture network by the province’s biggest oil producers, which have said they shouldn’t have to bear the multi-billion-dollar cost alone.

 This report by The Canadian Press was first published July 2, 2026.